cotoami/cotoami/README.md

 On the other hand, **Vertical Relationships** generally means inclusive or deductive relationships like "includes", "results in", or "is determined by".
 Simple arrow lines would be enough to express these relationships and you wouldn't feel the need for annotations in most cases.

-Which connection is vertical or horizontal depends on you like cotonomas are emerged concepts during your knowledge creation.
+Which connection is vertical or horizontal depends on you like Cotonomas are emerged concepts during your knowledge creation.
 Horizontal relationships (annotated connections) are important portion of the discoveries in your knowledge-base.

 ## Try it